Maniac (miniseries): Release

 On September 13, 2018, the series held its world premiere at the Southbank Centre in London, England.
-On September 20, 2018, the series held its American premiere at Center 415 in New York City.
+On September 20, 2018, the series held its American premiere at Center 415 in Manhattan, New York.

 Reception

 Critical response

 The series was met with a positive response from critics.
-On the review aggregation website Rotten Tomatoes, the series holds an 84% approval rating, with an average rating of 7.6 out of 10 based on 103 reviews.
+On the review aggregation website Rotten Tomatoes, the series holds an 85% approval rating, with an average rating of 7.6 out of 10 based on 104 reviews.
 The website's critical consensus reads, "Maniac enthralls with its dazzling visuals, adventurous narrative, and striking performances from both Emma Stone and Jonah Hill."
 Metacritic, which uses a weighted average, assigned the series a score of 76 out of 100 based on 24 critics, indicating "generally favorable reviews".

 In a positive review, Variety's Daniel D'Addario commended the series saying, "The beautifully made Maniac plunges viewers into a fictional world that's both divergent from our own and instantly recognizable—and then reinvents itself several times over, skittering across time, space and genre to tell a story of connection that feels urgent and deeply, painfully human...As a trial of something new, Maniac passes every test, and ascends instantly to take its place among the very best TV of the year."
 In another favorable assessment, The Washington Post's Hank Stuever described the series as "oddly mesmerizing" and offered it qualified praise saying, "Maniac starts off too absorbed in its own complicated structure, but once Owen and Annie are strapped in at the lab (and experience an accidental melding of their subconscious states), the show becomes a visually compelling romp through highly detailed dreams and personal discoveries."
 Describing it as "exhilarating to watch and a lot to process", Vulture's Jen Chaney called the series "one of the fall season's best".

-In a more negative critique, Darren Franich of Entertainment Weekly awarded the series a grade of "C−" and criticized it saying, "For all its manic poses and deflationary snark, it's ultimately patronizingly sentimental. [...]
+In a more negative critique, Darren Franich of Entertainment Weekly awarded the series a grade of "C−", saying, "For all its manic poses and deflationary snark, it's ultimately patronizingly sentimental. [...]
 Maniac asks big questions about reality, and then settles for the limpest possible cinematic representations of that reality."